 Charlotte has 18 years’ experience leading consulting teams across various industries including financial services, construction, law and government.
 Her postgraduate qualification in organisational behaviour is a unique and complementary fit with contemporary risk management theories and methods.

-Frieda is a practising lawyer with extensive legal, compliance and company secretarial experience in the public and private sectors in Australia and the Asia-Pacific.
-Her diverse experience spans across industries including business outsourcing, IT, telecommunications, health & safety, insurance, oil and gas.
+Frieda is a practising lawyer with extensive experience leading legal and corporate functions in the public and private sectors in Australia and the Asia-Pacific.
+Her career spans industries including business outsourcing, IT, telecommunications, health & safety and insurance.